hienbui9999/CasperSDKInSwift/README.md

 If CLValueWrapper has the value of .ListWrapper([UInt32(1),UInt32(2),UInt32(3)]) then the CLType is List and the value is a list of 3 UInt32 elements with value [1,2,3]

-### Casper Domain Specific Objects: are built with corresponding Swift classes, and in Entity folder
+### Casper Domain Specific Objects:

+Are built with corresponding Swift classes, and in Entity folder

 ### Serialization